arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ## Product Overview

 The Nicla Voice is an innovative and versatile development board designed by the Arduino team for sound-enabled projects and applications.
-This board has an onboard always-on speech recognition and sensor-fusion processor, advanced motion sensors, and wireless connectivity via Bluetooth® Low Energy (BLE).
+This board has an onboard always-on speech recognition and sensor-fusion processor, advanced motion sensors, and wireless connectivity via Bluetooth® Low Energy.
 The Nicla Voice is an ideal solution for various applications, from ultra-low power predictive maintenance and gesture or voice recognition systems to contactless wireless applications.

 ### Board Architecture Overview